Inspiring innovation and imagination

 One of our partners, the Cal Ripken, Sr. Foundation, has been a driving force in changing how students and families interact with STEM resources in schools and communities.
 The Ripken Foundation transforms outdated school rooms into state-of-the-art STEM resource spaces where STEM learning becomes increasingly integrated into children’s education.
 Teachers receive training and STEM resources to inspire students and increase their understanding of basic circuitry, coding, robotics, engineering and more.

-Mark Twain students and teachers achieved an academic milestone in 2023 when the school received the top grade in the OKCPS district from the Oklahoma Department of Education.
-The state agency rates public schools based on school report card criteria in six broad categories including academic achievement, academic growth and the English Language Proficiency Assessment (ELPA).
-After increasing its score annually since 2018 (excluding 2020 and 2021, when scores were not measured due to the pandemic), Mark Twain scored 56.29 in 2023, the highest score in the school district.
-Mark Twain’s principal credits the school’s progress, in part, to teachers who received financial and academic support through a Devon DEI grant to finish college and earn their teaching certification without any debt.
+Our first Ripken STEM center was created in 2019 at Mark Twain Elementary School, Devon’s long-time partner school in Oklahoma City.
+Mark Twain students and teachers achieved several academic milestones recently.
+In 2024, Mark Twain was ranked the #1 elementary school in OKCPS, based on testing scores.
+This followed the school receiving the top grade in the OKCPS district from the Oklahoma Department of Education, based on broad categories including academic achievement, academic growth and the English Language Proficiency Assessment (ELPA).
+Mark Twain’s principal credits the school’s progress, in part, to teachers who received financial and academic support through a Devon grant to finish college and earn their teaching certification without any debt.
 Three teachers at Mark Twain completed this OKCPS Teacher Pipeline program and joined the school administration with masters degrees.
 In addition, four Mark Twain support staff are in the district’s paraprofessional pipeline program to become certified teachers.

 Expanding our STEM model